t-kadre/EduCollab/README.md

 - **Node.js:** JavaScript runtime environment for executing server-side JavaScript code.

 ## User Research
 User research was conducted to understand the needs and challenges faced by students in collaborating and sharing their academic projects.
-Insights gathered from surveys and interviews helped in shaping the features and functionalities of Campus Collaborate.
+Insights gathered from surveys and interviews helped in shaping the features and functionalities of EduCollab.

 ## Future Updates
 Planned updates include:
 - Implementation of wish-list including liked projects, courses, and profiles.
+- Implementation of dynamic search feature for projects, courses, and profiles.
 - AI based doubt solving.
+- Enable project owner to approve or reject requests for collaborator access to the project.
 - Integration with educational resources and APIs.
 - Mobile app enhancements for better user engagement.